Lanai and Molokai

-Lanai is a private getaway featuring two luxurious resorts: The Four Seasons Resort Lanai at Manele Bay and the Four Seasons Resort Lodge at Koele, as well as the historic Hotel Lanai.
+Lanai is a private getaway featuring two luxurious resorts: The Four Seasons Resort Lanai and the Four Seasons Resort Lodge at Koele, as well as the historic Hotel Lanai.
 For a secluded romantic escape or a 4-wheel drive adventure, Lanai is just a ferry ride away from neighbouring Maui.

 Keahiakawelo – Known as the “Garden of the Gods”, this otherworldly landscape is both serene and surreal.

 Kaiolohia (Shipwreck Beach) – 4-wheel drive off the beaten path to Kaiolohia, or Shipwreck Beach, where a large ship is beached to this day.